 As the first cold days of fall set in, I felt rather distressed about the state of my fall/winter ten-item wardrobe.
 High-waisted skinny jeans don’t allow much room for weight fluctuation and mine were feeling a bit too tight for comfort!
 I wore a large hole in my beloved Elizabeth Suzann Florence pants, after wearing them four to five times a week for thirty-nine weeks (and washing them almost as often, due to small, sticky hands).
-I had recently purchased a couple of sweaters at the consignment store, which, once I got them home, I realized looked odd and old-ladyish on me (I really need to take my husband shopping with me when I shop secondhand!).
+I had recently purchased a couple of sweaters at the consignment store, which, once I got them home, I realized looked odd and frumpy on me.
 What was left of my cold-weather ten-item wardrobe from last year, coupled with my current budget, was not feeling like enough.

 While it may sound overly-dramatic, I had to take a deep breath and reassess needs and wants and possibilities for change.
 Did I need to buy larger jeans, or could I stand to lose a couple of pounds and save the money?
 Did I need to buy a new pair of flowy, linen pants, or could I finally begin my goal of learning to sew clothes and make a new pair or two?
 Was I stuck with the clothes I bought at the consignment store or could I sell them on eBay?